camorrea/test-leboncoin/README.md

 # test-leboncoin

-test-leboncoin is a simple messaging app using :
+test-leboncoin is a simple messaging react app using json-server to fake an API
-- react
-- react-redux
-- json-server to fake an API

 ## Install

 To install, just run `npm i`

-And `npm start`
+`npm start` will start the server and the client concurently

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser